-B5.5

-Defines the type of operation to be run.

-- If B=0, the CNC will carry out an axial tapping. - If B>0 it will carry out an axial drilling where B indicates the drilling step.

-Defines the safety distance and it indicates at what distance the tool is positioned in the approach move.
-If not programmed, a value of 0 is assumed.

-Defines the dwell, in hundredths of a second, at the bottom of the hole before starting the withdrawal.
-If not programmed, a value of 0 is assumed.

-Defines the withdrawal distance after each drilling step (in G00).
-If not programmed or programmed a value of 0, it will withdraw to the approach point.

-Defines the approach distance along Z from the previous drilling step to start the next drilling step (in G00).
-If not programmed, a value of 1 millimeter.

-Optional.
+- B5.5 Defines the type of operation to be run. - If B=0, the CNC will carry out an axial tapping. - If B>0 it will carry out an axial drilling where B indicates the drilling step. - D5.5 Defines the safety distance and it indicates at what distance the tool is positioned in the approach move.
+If not programmed, a value of 0 is assumed. - K5 Defines the dwell, in hundredths of a second, at the bottom of the hole before starting the withdrawal.
+If not programmed, a value of 0 is assumed. - H5.5 Defines the withdrawal distance after each drilling step (in G00).
+If not programmed or programmed a value of 0, it will withdraw to the approach point. - C5.5 Defines the approach distance along Z from the previous drilling step to start the next drilling step (in G00).
+If not programmed, a value of 1 millimeter. - L5.5 Optional.
 In the drilling cycle, it defines the minimum drilling peck.
 It is used with "R" values other than 1.

-R5.5

-In the drilling cycle, it indicates the step that reduces the drilling peck "B".
-If it is not programmed or is programmed with a value of "0", it assumes a value of "1".

-- With R =1, all the drilling pecks will be the same (the programmed "B" value). - If R is other than 1, the first drilling peck will be "B", the second one "R B", The third one "R (RB)" and so on.
+- R5.5 In the drilling cycle, it indicates the step that reduces the drilling peck "B".
+If it is not programmed or is programmed with a value of "0", it assumes a value of "1". - With R =1, all the drilling pecks will be the same (the programmed "B" value). - If R is other than 1, the first drilling peck will be "B", the second one "R B", The third one "R (RB)" and so on.
 In other words, from the second peck on, the new peck will be the product of the R factor times the previous peck.

-In the tapping cycle it defines the type of tapping to be done.
+In the tapping cycle, it defines the type of tapping.
+"R0"means regular tapping cycle and "R1" means rigid tapping.
 If not programmed, it takes the value of "0", regular tapping.